-Please track your volunteer hours.
+Please track your volunteer time!
 This helps us in many ways, including securing grant funding to support our work.
-Here’s a link where you can log your hours.

 Join the Kudzu Warriors

-The Kudzu Warriors are a group of dedicated volunteers who meet on Mondays to eradicate kudzu and other invasive plants at Norman Wilder Forest in Polk County.
+The Kudzu Warriors are a group of dedicated volunteers who meet on Mondays from 9:00-11:00AM to eradicate kudzu and other invasive plants at Norman Wilder Forest in Polk County, off 176 between Tryon and Saluda.
 They’ve made a tremendous impact on this Conserving Carolina-owned nature preserve.
 Areas that were once a mat of kudzu vines are now lush with native vegetation.
 But the fight is not over, and we need your help!

 Tryon Lot Workdays

-Every Thursday, our volunteers get together at the lot next to the Tryon IGA, clearing invasive species and restoring native habitat.
+Every other Thursday, 9:00-11:00AM, our volunteers get together at the lot next to the Tryon IGA, clearing invasive species and restoring native habitat.
 The goal is to clean up this close-to-town property so that it can be used as a recreational area, like a picnic space.
-We meet at the lot beside the IGA every Thursday at 8 AM.
-You can find more details about these workdays on our events calendar.

-We hold regular stewardship workdays on Fridays at a range of locations throughout our region, including nature preserves, working farms, and unique Appalachian bogs.
+We hold regular stewardship workdays at a range of locations throughout our region, including nature preserves, working farms, public parks, and unique Appalachian bogs.
 At the end of the day, you can look back and see the difference you’ve made to restore vibrant habitats for native plants and wildlife!
-Check our calendar for upcoming workdays.